 For the past 24 years, I have been speaking at homeschool conferences and support groups.
 Being at those conferences gave me the opportunity to meet and speak with hundreds of moms who homeschool over the years.
 I heard about many homeschool struggles.
 The joys of homeschooling and many questions and many fears.

 Don’t get me wrong – I love homeschooling!
 But it hasn’t always been easy.
 Some days I was filled with sunshine and smiles.
-Other days I was only the frustrated homeschool mom.
+Other days I was a frustrated homeschool mom.

 There are many times I’ve seen a homeschooling mom cry as I gave a workshop, or talked with her.
 Through all of this, I have found that there are some common reasons that they cry.

 Sometimes the exhaustion of keeping up with the baby, toddlers, homeschooling, and housework just gets to us.
 We become overwhelmed, and fatigued, often resulting in a meltdown.
 I know because I have been there!